Psychiatric Mental Health Nurse Practitioner M.S.

 1. Completed online graduate application for admission (no application fee).

-2. Completion of a baccalaureate degree in nursing from a CCNE or NLNAC (ACEN) accredited program at a college or university in the US (or by the CNO in Ontario).
+2. Completion of a baccalaureate degree in nursing from an approved or accredited program at a college or university

 3. GPA for admissions decisions: